spacemeat/humon/README.md

     while (childNode);

     node = node.parent();

+### Getting node data

 So you've got a value node.
 Whooptie-doo.
 To get a value from it:

     node = trove / "bufferSources" / 0 / "monitoredForChanges";
-    string_view valStr = node.value();
+    string_view valStr = node.value();          // [1]
     // or
-    int valBool = node / hu::val<bool>{};
+    bool valBool = node / hu::val<bool>{};      // [2]

 > There are numerous Humon APIs that return a `std::string_view`, which might raise some of y'all's flags--`std::string_view`s do not own their own data.
 But remember, Humon objects are immutable and don't ever move in memory; the C++ objects just wrap heap pointers.
 Once the trove is loaded, none of its references go bad until the trove is destroyed.
-The returned `std::string_view`s point to memory that is static and good until the trove is gone, so in the case of Humon APIs, returning a `std::string_view` is copasetic.
+The returned `std::string_view`s point to memory that is static and good until the trove is gone, so in the case of Humon APIs, returning a `std::string_view` is copacetic.
 Just keep the trove around.

-`hu::Node::value()` actually returns a `hu::Token`, which has an implicit conversion to a `std::string_view`.
+Though `hu::Node::value()` is assigned to a `std::string_view` above, it actually returns a `hu::Token`, which has an implicit conversion to a `std::string_view`.
 A `hu::Token` has information about the token's representation in the token stream.
 You can get line / column data and the string value itself.
 Use token information if you want to report on the location of interesting data in a token stream.

-In the second example above, the `hu::val<T>` type is defined to extract typed data from the value string of a node.
+In example [2] above, the `hu::val<T>` type is defined to extract typed data from the value string of a node.
 It allows you to deserialize and return an arbitrary-typed value.
 There are definitions for the basic numeric types and `bool` (using English spelling of "true" to denote truth).
 This is how you'll get the vast majority of your data.

 You can also define your own specialization of `hu::val<T>` for your own type.
 Start with the type you'd like to deserialize: